top

 Adult Day Care

 Adult daycare is usually billed daily.
 There are different types of adult day care: adult day social care, adult day health care, and even Alzheimer’s day treatment.
 Surprisingly, there is not a lot of cost variance between these different types of programs.
-The national average rate in 2023 is $85.
-This makes adult day care a more affordable option than the home care described above.
+The national average rate in 2024 was $84/day, according tot he Genworth survey linked to above.
+This makes adult day care a more affordable option than home care.

 Assisted Living / Memory Care